MysticBlaze085/react-dyn-form-builder/packages/shared-ui/README.md

 # React shared-ui lib

-Shared ui is a react component lib using tailwindcss and material-tailwind package library dynamically built components.
+Shared ui is a react component lib using ui tailwindcss and material-tailwind package library dynamically built components.

 ## Table of Contents